-It would have been more so had they matched the fabric color of the bras with which they were included.
+Had the extenders matched the bras, it might have been more so.
 The soft peach bra included a neon pink extender.
-The smoky seafoam green had an added electric medium blue one.
+The smoky seafoam green had an added electric medium-blue one.

-Stick Chick tried the bras on for size and determining they fit fine without the extensions, put them in the laundry.
+Stick Chick tried the bras on for size and determining they fit fine without using extensions, laundered them.
 The rub came after the first wash.
 Both bras shrunk so much that they no longer fit.
 Not even close.
 No way, no how.

 Realizing the true purpose of the included extenders, she thought they should have come with this notice:

 “We know they don’t match, but hold on to them.
-You’ll need them.”
+You’re gonna need them.”